oldnapalm/CoordRecorder/README.md

 - When the mod is enabled
   - Press `F10` to save current coordinates to file
   - Press `Shift` + `Backspace` to delete last saved coordinates
+  - Press `Shift` + `F10` to toggle between routed and unrouted waypoint
+  - Press `Control` + `F10` to toggle between default and modified close-by range

 ## Installation
 - Put `CoordRecorder.dll` and `CoordRecorder.ini` in the `Scripts` folder
-- Optionally, open `CoordRecorder.ini` and change the keys
+- Optionally, open `CoordRecorder.ini` to change the keys and close-by ranges
 - The requirements should be satisfied if you have already installed GTBikeV

 ## Downloads